JHU-ODE-PILOT/SP25/problem_sets.md

 | 13 | April 21st - April 24th |  |  |

 ## Review Session Information

+For the in-class assessments, we will prepare corresponding review resources.
+- The review session information will be updated approximately a week before the assessment.
+- We will provide a practice set, its solutions, and a slide deck of related materials.
+    - If you wish to time the practice sets, each problem shall take approximately 12.5 minutes.
+    - The solutions will be released after the review session ends.

 | Assessment | Exam Date | Review Session Time | Resources |
 |:----------:|:---------:|:-------------------:|:---------:|